Goals for ERP Implementation Success

 Your ERP project goals will need to cover a wide range of factors and figures within your company in order for the implementation to have the structure it needs to succeed.
 In addition to ROI and cost reduction, an ERP project team needs to keep broader goals in mind—including ease of use and the long-term sustainability of the software.
 By combining specific, short-term ERP project goals with broad, long-term plans for the future of your software and your business, you can build a solid structure to ensure your company thrives for years to come.

 Whether you need help building your own set of ERP project goals or you’re just setting out on an implementation and don’t even know where to begin, get in touch with an expert at Datix today!
-We have over 20 years of experience in helping clients select, map and implement ERP systems in line with their business processes.
-As an Epicor Gold Partner, we have the expertise to help you achieve all your ERP project goals.
+We have over 24 years of experience in helping clients select, map and implement ERP systems in line with their business processes.
+As an Epicor Kinetic service expert, we have the experience to help you achieve all your ERP project goals.